Proposing an Event

 - Initial contact with the guest and/or the guest's agency

-Name, e-mail and/or phone number of the contact person
+- Name, e-mail and/or phone number of the guest and/or agency.

 The following items are normally billed directly to the Center Stage program: